How Long Is An Osha 30 Good For

 Mistake #3: Confusing OSHA 10 and OSHA 30

 The OSHA 10 is a 10-hour course, often used for entry-level workers.
-On the flip side, its renewal expectations are similar to the 30-hour version, but some industries treat it differently.
-Plus, don't assume the same rules apply to both.
+Still, its renewal expectations are similar to the 30-hour version, but some industries treat it differently.
+Consider this: don't assume the same rules apply to both.
 They don't.

 Practical Tips / What Actually Works

 Here's what works in the real world.
-First, set a calendar reminder for four years after your initial training.
-Second, check your employer's policy annually—even if they don't mention it.
-On the flip side, third, stay proactive by attending safety meetings or webinars.
+Now, first, set a calendar reminder for four years after your initial training.
+Even so, second, check your employer's policy annually—even if they don't mention it.
+Third, stay proactive by attending safety meetings or webinars.
 These small steps can save you headaches later.

 Set a Reminder

 I know it sounds simple, but it's easy to forget.
-Worth adding: when that day comes, schedule your renewal training.
 Put a date in your phone or planner for four years out.
+Here's the thing — when that day comes, schedule your renewal training.
 It's better to plan ahead than scramble at the last minute.

 Check Employ